aedera/deepredmt/README.md

   identified in a [previous study](https://doi.org/10.1111/nph.16926) by using deep RNA sequencing.

-Entries in both datasets are composed of the following fields:
+Entries in above datasets are composed of the following fields:

   * Window ID.
   * Homolog ID.